pippinbarr/cart263-2021/topics/ai/ml5js-object-detector.md

 ### Examples

 Fortunately, ml5.js is great about providing examples of using its features.
-Even better, the examples are provided in different frameworks, including p5.js and plain JavaScript.
+Even better, the examples are provided for different frameworks, including p5.js and plain JavaScript.
 This makes our lives a lot easier as we can get a better sense of how to actually use any given feature.

 We'll return to the examples shortly as they're a key way to get up and running with this feature.
 Let's keep reading for now.